 Can the driving assistance systems be improved even further?
 Yes, in the new S-Class, Mercedes-Benz comes another big step closer to its vision of accident-free driving.
 The driver is assisted in controlling the vehicle by numerous new or extended driving assistance systems.
 He/she thereby has a reduced workload in day-to-day situations, and is able to drive comfortably and safely.
 When danger threatens, the assistance systems are able to help the driver respond to impending collisions as the situation demands, and ideally prevent them.
 Active Parking Assist and the 360° camera with a new 3D view assist the driver more easily and conveniently than ever before when parking and unparking, or when negotiating tight spaces.

 "The new S-Class does full justice to its innovative tradition.
 The new generation will once again set the pace in the automotive industry: the S-Class has trailblazing innovations in every area, from safety and comfort to efficiency.
 One common theme is systematic digitalisation, both in development terms and in the vehicle itself.
 Intelligent networking of different systems gives our customers tangible added value",

 Dr Uwe Ernstberger, Head of S and C-Class model series product group

-"With the new S-Class we are now proudly presenting the world's first frontal airbag for the passengers in the rear.
+"With the new S-Class we are now proudly presenting the frontal airbag for the passengers in the rear.
 The rear airbag with an innovative, tubular structure is unique.
 And as a result it deploys extremely gently.
 Naturally the passengers should continue to fasten their seat belts.
 With the new, illuminated-design belt buckles, putting on seat belts is now even more intuitive",

 Dr Thomas W. Hellmuth, Head of Body and safety